identity-com/sol-did/program_v2/README.md

   .withEthSigner(authorityEthKey)
   .rpc();
 ````
-adds a new Verification Method to the DID, sets the authority (`1`) as `nonAuthority` (which in this example is actually
+adds a new Verification Method to the DID, sets the authority (`1`) as `nonAuthority`, which in this example is actually
-NOT a valid authority).
+NOT a valid authority.
 It also uses `nonAuthority` as a `rent payer` (`3`) via `withAutomaticAlloc` and uses
-`solWallet` as a Wallet interface signer of the transaction that cover the transaction fee (`2`).
+`solWallet` as a wallet interface signer of the transaction that covers the transaction fee (`2`).
 Lastly, the
 instruction is signed by `authorityEthKey` itself, which IS an actual authority (`1`) on the DID and permits the
 update.
-Finally `rpc()` creates the instruction(s), transaction and sends it to the chain.
+Finally `rpc()` creates the instruction(s) and transaction, and then sends it to the chain.
 It is a terminal method
-of the builder and needs to be awaited (returning a Promise of the signature string).
+of the builder and needs to be awaited (returning a promise of the signature string).

-Here's a breakdown of all exposed Builder functions:
+Here is a breakdown of all exposed builder functions:

 1. `withAutomaticAlloc(payer: PublicKey): DidSolServiceBuilder`: Automatically enables a perfect resize of the DID data account.
     If required, this will generate an additional `initialize` or `resize` instruction that is executed before the actual
-    service intruction in order to bring the account to the required size.
+    service intruction bringing the account to the required size.
-2. `withEthSigner(ethSigner: EthSigner): DidSolServiceBuilder`: Allows to set an EthSigner that implements the following interface:
+2. `withEthSigner(ethSigner: EthSigner): DidSolServiceBuilder`: Sets an EthSigner that implements the following interface:
 ```ts
 export type EthSigner = {
   publicKey: string;
   signMessage: (message: Bytes | string) => Promise<string>;
 };
 ```
-This signs all (supported) instruction with the provided signMessage interface, which needs to adhere to [EIP-191](https://eips.ethereum.org/EIPS/eip-191)
-If the DID contains a matching Verification Method of type `EcdsaSecp256k1RecoveryMethod2020` or `EcdsaSecp256k1VerificationKey2019` (with a Capability Invocation flag),
-no Solana Authority (`1`) is required.
+This signs all (supported) instructions with the provided signMessage interface, which needs to adhere to [EIP-191](https://eips.ethereum.org/EIPS/eip-191).If the DID contains a matching Verification Method of type `EcdsaSecp256k1RecoveryMethod2020` or `EcdsaSecp256k1VerificationKey2019`, with a capability invocation flag, no Solana Authority (`1`) is required.
-3. `withConnection(connection: Connection): DidSolServiceBuilder`: Allows to override the Solana Connection used for `rpc()`.
+3. `withConnection(connection: Connection): DidSolServiceBuilder`: Overrides the Solana connection used for `rpc()`.
-4. `withConfirmOptions(confirmOptions: ConfirmOptions): DidSolServiceBuilder` Allows to override the Solana ConfirmationOptions used for `rpc()`.
+4. `withConfirmOptions(confirmOptions: ConfirmOptions): DidSolServiceBuilder`: Overrides Solana's ConfirmationOptions used for `rpc()`.
-5. `withSolWallet(solWallet: Wallet): DidSolServiceBuilder` Allows to override the Solana Wallet interface with the following interface:
+5. `withSolWallet(solWallet: Wallet): DidSolServiceBuilder`: Overrides the Solana wallet interface with the following interface:
 ```ts
 export interface Wallet {
   signTransaction(tx: Transaction): Promise<Transaction>;